 Now, the home of Kentucky's first Governor, America's first counterclockwise horse racing track, and the first brick building West of the Alleghenies, Lincoln County is adding yet another claim to the title, "The Land of Firsts" as the site of Kentucky Fresh Harvest, the first high-technology greenhouse of its kind in the state!

 Lincoln County's rich heritage rooted in traditional agriculture makes it the perfect place for our Company to build its first project in the state.
 At Kentucky Fresh Harvest our mission is to bring Kentucky into the next generation of agriculture without leaving behind the hardworking men and women that are the backbone of this State's agribusiness economy.

-With the expertise and experience of our international partners at OAPI on our side, Kentucky Fresh Harvest will become the shining example of 21st century Israeli agricultural methods and technology at work in the Bluegrass State.
+With the expertise and experience of our exceptional agronomists, Kentucky Fresh Harvest will become the shining example of 21st century controlled environment agricultural methods and technology at work in the Bluegrass State.
 Lincoln County is the proving ground on which we will show the rest of the State that the "future of farming" truly is here, and here to stay.

-With OAPI’s technological prowess and decades of agricultural experience on our side, once construction is complete Kentucky Fresh Harvest will be in operation year round - annually producing between 3 and 4 million pounds of cherry tomatoes for sale on the national wholesale market.
+With our multi-national team’s technological prowess and decades of agricultural experience on our side, Kentucky Fresh Harvest will be in operation year round - annually producing between 3 and 4 million pounds of cherry tomatoes for sale on the national wholesale market.

-With the full support of Stanford and Lincoln County's officials, State support in the form tax incentives, and additional funding provided by CoBank and Farm Midland Credit Union, Kentucky Fresh Harvest is ready to bring Kentucky into the next generation of agriculture.
+With the full support of Stanford and Lincoln County's officials, local and State support in the form of tax incentives, and additional funding provided by CoBank and Farm Midland Credit Union, Kentucky Fresh Harvest is ready to bring Kentucky into the next generation of agriculture.